Getting to the Festival

 Margate?

 Margate has plenty to offer.
-You can get guides and visitor information at Visit Thanet.
+You can get guides and visitor information at Visit Thanet or local culture website Strange Tourist.
 Our team love spending time in the town, and we've listed some suggestions below to get you started.